Privacy Breach Guidelines for Government Institutions and Local Authorities

 Physical safeguards are physical measures, policies, and procedures to protect personal information and related buildings and equipment from unauthorized intrusion and natural and environmental hazards.
 Examples include locked filing cabinets, offices and storage rooms, alarm systems, and clean desk approaches.

-Sections 24.1(a) of FOIP and 23.1(a) of LA FOIP indicate that a public body must protect the integrity, accuracy and confidentiality of the personal information in its possession or under its control.
+Sections 24.1(a) of FOIP and 23.1(a) of LA FOIP indicate that a government institution and local authority must protect the integrity, accuracy and confidentiality of the personal information in its possession or under its control.

 Integrity refers to the condition of information being whole or complete, not modified, deleted, or corrupted.

 Confidentiality implies a trust relationship between the person supplying information and the individual or organization collecting or using it.